urschrei/Geopython/README.md

 [Circles](circles.ipynb): demonstrates drawing circles with correct distortion characteristics on a map (the dot-shaded circle is erroneously non-distorted).
 The helper library used to plot the circles is available [here](https://github.com/urschrei/Circles).

-[Rust BNG](https://github.com/urschrei/rust_bng/blob/master/rust_BNG.ipynb): A demonstration of writing a [Rust](http://www.rust-lang.org) library, and linking it to Python using FFI, in order to carry out fast Longitude and Latitude to British Nation Grid transformations, using multithreading.
+[Rust BNG](https://github.com/urschrei/rust_bng/blob/master/rust_BNG.ipynb): A demonstration of writing a [Rust](http://www.rust-lang.org) library, and linking it to Python using FFI, in order to carry out fast Longitude and Latitude to British National Grid transformations, using multithreading.
 I've blogged about the process [here](http://sensitivecities.com/rust-python-ffi-bng-EN.html).

 [![Circles](data/circles_gh.png)](https://github.com/urschrei/Circles "Borges's 'The Circular Ruins' is a good story.
 Also an apt title for my PhD.")